2i2c-org/docs/admin/howto/configurator.md

-# Configure the hub as an admin with the Configurator
+# Configure the hub with the Configurator

 The [JupyterHub configurator](https://github.com/yuvipanda/jupyterhub-configurator)
 allows admins to change a subset of hub settings without requiring involvement